noveogroup/backbone.iobind/README.md

 will make Backbone use socket.io for all normal CRUD operations.
 By this, anytime you `save` a model, `fetch` a collection, `remove` a model, or other database operation, socket.io will be used as the transport.

-After we cover the specifics there will be a skeleton socket.io template you can use in your projects.

-Here is what you need to know to use this replacement...

 ### Namespaces / Urls